e-ditiones/extractor/README.md

 python transformation.py 'bpt6k73945k' 'Simon_Gabay_0000-0001-9094-4475' 'E-ditiones' 'github.com/e-ditiones' -a 'cc by' -e
 ```

-4. The script will ask the path to ALTO4 files and images directory: provide a
+4. The script will ask the path to ALTO4 files and images directory: provide a path

 5. The script returns a directory with the following structure: